Princess Leopoldina of Brazil

-Princess Leopoldina of Brazil (Leopoldina Teresa Francisca Carolina Miguela Gabriela Rafaela Gonzaga; 13 July 1847 – 7 February 1871) was the daughter of Emperor Pedro II and Empress Teresa Cristina.
-She shared the first name of her paternal grandmother, Empress Maria Leopoldina of Brazil.
+Leopoldina, Princess Ludwig August of Saxe-Coburg and Gotha (Leopoldina Teresa Francisca Carolina Miguela Gabriela Rafaela Gonzaga; 13 July 1847 – 7 February 1871) was a Brazilian princess and a member of the Brazilian imperial family.
+She was the younger daughter of Emperor Pedro II and Empress Teresa Cristina.
+For most of her life, she was the second in the line of succession to the Brazilian throne.

-A Princess of Brazil from birth, Dona Leopoldina renounced her titles upon her marriage to Prince Ludwig August of Saxe-Coburg and Gotha, taking the title of Princess of Saxe-Coburg and Gotha and Duchess of Saxony.

-The princess was also second in the line of succession to the Brazilian throne, even after the marriage of her older sister, Isabel, Princess Imperial of Brazil, due to the latter's difficulties in producing heirs.
-Her descendants would form the Braganza-Saxe-Coburg and Gotha branch of the Imperial House of Brazil.
+Born a Princess of Brazil, upon her marriage to Prince Ludwig August of Saxe-Coburg and Gotha in 1864 she was styled Princess Ludwig August of Saxe-Coburg and Gotha and Duchess of Saxony.
+The couple had four sons.
+Following her premature death and given her sister's apparent infertility, her two eldest children were recognized and raised as Princes of Brazil.
+Through them, she became the matriarch of the Braganza-Saxe-Coburg and Gotha branch of the Imperial House of Brazil.

 Biography

 Family and early years

 Leopoldina was born at 6:45 am on 13 July 1847, in the Imperial Palace of São Cristóvão, the second daughter of Pedro II and Teresa Cristina of the Two Sicilies.
 Her paternal grandparents were the Emperor Pedro I and Empress Maria Leopoldina, and her maternal grandparents were King Francis I of the Two Sicilies and Queen Maria Isabella.